What is the best kind of kneepads?

 Differences among Kneepad Styles Some differences also exist between volleyball kneepads within the same style.
 That's why, for example, Asics makes 7 different styles.
 These differences include type of padding used, sleeve length, padding thickness, and how much the volleyball kneepad wraps around the knee.

-Asics, Mizuno and Adidas also make junior volleyball kneepads, which are the same as the standard models but with a smaller diameter sleeve.
+Asics and Mizuno also make junior volleyball kneepads, which are the same as the standard models but with a smaller diameter sleeve.

 As you can see, which features are best for you really depends upon your personal preference for comfort, protection, and ease of movement in a volleyball kneepad.